xmen4xp/graph-framework-for-microservices/docs/getting_started/Setup.md

 Welcome to the Nexus Setup.

-This document will walk you through the setup needed to get your developer env ready to work with nexus.
+This document will walk you through the setup needed to get your developer env ready to work with Nexus, when working behind Intel VPN and/or Intel Proxy.

-## Compiling using Linux OS behind INTEL VPN
+## Package Management Settings

 ### setup the apt repository to use proxy (Add/update the apt conf file)
 ```